amperka/raspberry-kit/b-plus/README.md

 Where `xxx` is the number of the line.

 ## Page 44.
 FEEDBACK
 This chapter uses python version 2 in the book.
-That's is no longer an option.
+That's no longer an option.
 Use Python3 to make the code work.
 In step 1 put `pip3` instead of `pip`:
 ```python
 sudo pip3 install flask-socketio eventlet
 ```
-TAlso, few changes in the code are necessary.
+Also, few changes in the code are necessary.
 Correct code:
 ```python
 from flask import Flask, send_file